Nikki Haley, asked what caused the Civil War, leaves out slavery. It's not the first time

 Nikki Haley, asked what caused the Civil War, leaves out slavery.
 It’s not the first time

-She then turned the question back to the man who had asked it, who replied that he was not the one running for president and wished instead to know her answer.
+She then turned the question back to the man who had asked it.
+He replied that he was not the one running for president and wished instead to know her answer.

 Haley, who served six years as South Carolina’s governor, has been competing for a distant second place to Donald Trump for the 2024 Republican presidential nomination.
 She has frequently said during her campaign that she would compete in the first three states before returning “to the sweet state of South Carolina, and we’ll finish it” in the Feb.
 24 primary.

-Haley’s campaign did not immediately return a message seeking comment on her response.
-The campaign of Florida Gov. Ron DeSantis, another of Haley’s GOP foes, recirculated video of the exchange on social media, adding the comment, “Yikes.”
+The campaign of Florida Gov. Ron DeSantis, another of Haley’s GOP foes, recirculated video of the original exchange on social media, adding the comment, “Yikes.”

+DeSantis faced criticism of his own over slavery early in the campaign, when Florida enacted new education standards requiring teachers to instruct middle school students that slaves developed skills that “could be applied for their personal benefit.”
+U.S. Sen. Tim Scott of South Carolina, the only Black Republican in the Senate and DeSantis’ then-rival for the GOP presidential nomination, rejected that characterization, saying instead that slavery was about “separating families, about mutilating humans and even raping their wives.”

 Issues surrounding the origins of the Civil War and its heritage are still much of the fabric of Haley’s home state, and she has been pressed on the war’s origins before.
 As she ran for governor in 2010, Haley, in an interview with a now-defunct activist group then known as The Palmetto Patriots, described the war as between two disparate sides fighting for “tradition” and “change” and said the Confederate flag was “not something that is racist.”

-Note: This story has been corrected to show nine people, not eight, were killed at the church.